quizslides/peer-evaluation-lsbu/README.md

 ## Installation

-We need to clone the frontend repository in our local environment:
+We need to clone the repository in our local environment:

 - `git clone git@github.com:quizslides/peer-evaluation-lsbu.git`